Zander Identity Theft Review

 - Benefits and employment fraud

-Despite the lack of credit monitoring and monitoring for the activity of your bank accounts and card numbers, this coverage is pretty comprehensive.
-If your credentials are found anywhere online, Zander Insurance will alert you via email and app notifications.
-Of course, like any other identity monitoring service, it can’t prevent identity theft completely, which is why they offer up to a $1 million in reimbursement if your identity is stolen, plus help from a restoration specialist.
+Despite the lack of credit monitoring, Zander Insurance’s coverage is comprehensive.
+If it finds your credentials anywhere online, Zander Insurance will alert you via email and app notifications.
+Of course, like any other identity monitoring service, it can’t prevent identity theft completely.

 Zander Insurance Privacy and Security